 **NA – data not available

 The coursework of each Master’s in Philosophy online program varies depending on the college and the program.
-These variations can be quite severe and confusing, and it is therefore always wise to choose a program that is tailored to meet individual needs, including career paths.
+These variations can be severe and confusing, and choosing a program tailored to individual needs, including career paths, is always wise.
 Some courses tend to be covered at the surface level.
-In contrast, some others may dive deeper into a subject or topic, depending on whether the program is an MA in Philosophy, or a Master of Liberal Arts, or a Master of Humanities, and so on.
+In contrast, some others may dive deeper into a subject or topic, depending on whether the program is an MA in Philosophy, a Master of Liberal Arts, or a Master of Humanities, and so on.
+In general, a Master’s in Philosophy or interdisciplinary degree that covers Philosophy would have introductory coursework coupled with electives and, in some cases, a thesis.
+Some colleges will require students to take one or more Writing and Research skills courses as a prerequisite.
+The philosophy curricula differ by college; however, some standard courses include:

 Apart from Philosophy-related electives, some colleges offer interdisciplinary electives that help develop formal skills for supporting thesis research.
 Interested students can choose from Model Theory, Cognitive Neuroscience, Machine Learning, Probability and Mathematical Statistics, and many more.